maximlink/managed-view/README.md

 **QR_CODE**  key: Set to “ON” to enable QR Code scanning within the web browser.
 Setting the value to ON will present camera icon. (new in version 2.5)

 **LAUNCH_DELAY**  key: Set integer value (in seconds) to set delay before web page in reloaded after failed attempt.
-Handy for when network is not avaialble and workaround for timing issues with newer device hardware. (new in version 2.5)
+Handy for when network is not available and workaround for timing issues with newer device hardware. (new in version 2.5)

 ## App Config template
 ```xml